adit-tambe/Hackenza2026_LaundeOverflow/README.md

 Inspired by the research paper: *Chi et al., "U-Flash: Improving Underwater Optical Communication by Scattering Effect," ACM IMWUT, 2024.*

 ---
-*Created for Hackathon 2026.
+*Created for Hackenza 2026.
 This project demonstrates a low-cost, democratization of underwater communication using COTS (Commercial Off-The-Shelf) hardware.*